Shrubs and Trees

 Conifers are trees that bear cones and exhibit needlelike leaves.
 Trees in this order can grow over 300 feet tall - like the Coast Redwood - or remain flat against the ground like Pancake Juniper.
 Conifers are used in gardens for shade, screening (for wind and nosy neighbors), groundcover and as an exclamation mark.
 Certain dwarf conifers - for the especially patient botanists - can be used for Bonsai.
 Although often referred to as "evergreen trees," conifers exhibit a variety colors in their foliage and cones.

-With few exceptions (like Magnolia grandiflora), broadleaf trees are largely deciduous and can be used in a variety of ways in gardens.
+With few exceptions (like Magnolia grandiflora), our broadleaf trees are largely deciduous and can be used in a variety of ways in gardens.
 While Japanese Maples (Acer palmatum) exhibit vibrant colors from spring to fall, Malus and Prunus produce edible fruit in summer and autumn.
-Unlike conifers, broadleaf trees add seasonal interest with flowers (see Punica Granatum 'Wonderful') in spring and summer.
+Unlike conifers, broadleaf trees - such as Crepe Myrtles, Stewartia, Styrax and Dogwoods - add seasonal interest with flowers in spring and summer.